-Extraordinary general meetings may be convened on the requisition of one or more shareholders holding, at the date of deposit of the requisition, not less than one-tenth of the paid up capital of the Company having the right of voting at general meetings pursuant to Article 64 of the Articles.
-Such requisition shall be made in writing to the Board or the company secretary of the Company for the purpose of requiring an extraordinary general meeting to be called by the Board for the transaction of any business specified in such requisition.
+Extraordinary general meeting may be convened on the requisition of one or more shareholders holding, at the date of deposit of the requisition, not higher than 10% of the voting rights (on a one vote per Share basis) in the issued share capital of the Company pursuant to article 64 of the Articles.
+Such requisition must be made in writing to the Board or the company secretary of the Company for the purpose of requiring an extraordinary general meeting to be called by the Board for the transaction of any business specified in such requisition.
 Such meeting shall be held within two months after the deposit of such requisition.
-If within 21 days of such deposit the Board fail to proceed to convene such meeting, the requisitionist(s) himself (themselves) may do so in the same manner, and all reasonable expenses incurred by the requisitionist(s) as a result of the failure of the Board shall be reimbursed to the requisitionist(s) by the Company.
+If, within 21 days of such deposit, the Board fail to proceed to convene such meeting, the requisitionist(s) himself (themselves) may do so in the same manner, and all reasonable expenses incurred by the requisitionist(s) as a result of the failure of the Board shall be reimbursed to the requisitionist(s) by the Company.